United States Census Bureau: Computer equipment

-Handheld computers (HHC)
+Handheld computers

 Historically, the census information was gathered by census takers going door-to-door collecting information in a ledger.
 Beginning in 1970 information was gathered via mailed forms.
 To reduce paper usage, reduce payroll expense and acquire the most comprehensive list of addresses ever compiled, 500,000 handheld computers (HHCs) (specifically designed, single-purpose devices) were used for the first time in 2009 during the address canvassing portion of the 2010 Decennial Census Project.
 Projected savings were estimated to be over $1 billion.

 Security precautions

 The HHC was manufactured by Harris Corporation, an established Department of Defense contractor, via a controversial contract with the Department of Commerce.
 Secured access via a fingerprint swipe guaranteed only the verified user could access the unit.
 A GPS capacity was integral to the daily address management and the transfer of gathered information.
 Of major importance was the security and integrity of the populace's private information.